-I wanted to highlight some research that talked about injuries and core stability.
+I wanted to highlight some research that talked about injuries and core strength.

 What They Looked At